What a neonatal intensive care unit (NICU) is

 NICUs have specialist doctors, nurses, other professionals and equipment to care for premature and sick babies.

-What the NICU looks like
+What the neonatal intensive care unit (NICU) looks like

 The first thing you’ll see is a series of taps or antibacterial hand gel dispensers at the entrance.
 You need to wash your hands with sterilising soap for several minutes before you go in.
-Babies in NICUs can very easily catch infections, and proper hand-cleaning can cut the risk of this happening.
+Babies in NICUs can very easily catch infections, and proper hand-cleaning cuts the risk of this happening.

 The NICU might have quiet periods when the lights are dimmed and it’s quiet.
 Often, babies in the NICU can be overwhelmed by too much noise and light.

-Each baby will have either a heated open cot or a covered incubator.
+Most babies will have either a heated open cot or a covered incubator.
 These keep their bodies at the right temperature.

 - ventilators to help with breathing